 Harkers Island real estate is some of the most expensive in North Carolina, although Harkers Island house values don't compare to the most expensive real estate in the U.S.

 Because occupations involving physical labor dominate the local economy, Harkers Island is generally considered to be a blue-collar town.
-37.38% of the Harkers Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Harkers Island is a town of professionals, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Harkers Island who work in office and administrative support (10.14%), sales jobs (9.74%), and teaching (9.54%).
+40.04% of the Harkers Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Harkers Island is a town of transportation and shipping workers, service providers, and sales and office workers.
+There are especially a lot of people living in Harkers Island who work in food service (9.11%), sales jobs (8.92%), and office and administrative support (7.59%).

 Another notable thing is that Harkers Island is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Harkers Island’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.